J. M. Barrie: Personal

-Barrie was appointed a baronet by King George V in 1913.
+Barrie was created a baronet by King George V in 1913.
 He was made a member of the Order of Merit in 1922.

-In 1919 he was elected Rector of the University of St Andrews for a three-year term.
-In 1922 he delivered his celebrated Rectorial Address on Courage at St Andrews, and visited University College Dundee with Earl Haig to open its new playing fields, with Barrie bowling a few balls to Haig.
+In 1919, he was elected Rector of the University of St Andrews for a three-year term.
+In 1922, he delivered his celebrated Rectorial Address on Courage at St Andrews, and visited University College Dundee with Earl Haig to open its new playing fields, with Barrie bowling a few balls to Haig.
 He served as Chancellor of the University of Edinburgh from 1930 to 1937.

 Barrie was the only person to receive the Freedom of Kirriemuir in a ceremony on 7 June 1930 in Kirriemuir Town Hall where he was presented with a silver casket containing the freedom scroll.
 The casket was made by silversmiths Brook & Son in Edinburgh in 1929 and is decorated with images of sites in Kirriemuir which held significant memories for Barrie: Kirriemuir Townhouse, Strathview, Window in Thrums, the statue of Peter Pan in Kensington Gardens and the Barrie Cricket Pavilion.
 The casket is on display in the Kirrimuir Gateway to the Glens Museum in the Kirriemuir Town House.